 Ethics Statement

-This research was conducted after obtaining ethical approval of the research proposal by the Biosafety, Animal Use and Ethics Committee (REF: FVM BAUEC/2016/104), Faculty of Veterinary Medicine, University of Nairobi, Kenya.
-This research was prepared under the Code of Ethics of the World Medical Association (Declaration of Helsinki) for Experi- ments in Animals.
+This research was conducted after obtaining ethical approval from the Biosafety, Animal Use and Ethics Committee with reference number REF: FVM BAUEC/2016/104, Faculty of Veterinary Medicine, University of Nairobi, Kenya.
+This research was prepared under the Code of Ethics of the World Medical Association (Declaration of Helsinki) for Experiments in Animals.

 Consent